YasinSonmez/YOLO-Real-Time-Dynamic-Masking/README.md

 # Real-Time Screen Object Detection and Masking

 This project implements a real-time object detection system that overlays bounding boxes around detected objects on your screen.
-It utilizes the YOLO (You Only Look Once) model for object detection, combined with a PyQt5 application for the overlay, to highlight objects of interest directly on your monitor.
+It utilizes the YOLOv8 (You Only Look Once) model for object detection, combined with a PyQt5 application for the overlay, to highlight objects of interest directly on your monitor.

 ## Key Features